 Lord Commander of the Night's Watch

 Lord Commander of the Night's Watch is the title held by the most senior officer of the Night's Watch; his seat is at Castle Black.
-The Lord Commander of the Night's Watch is the final authority and oversees the entire organization.
-He is assisted by the Chief Maester, First Ranger, Lord Steward, First Builder, and other high officers under him.
+The Lord Commander is the final authority and oversees the entire organization.
+He is assisted by the maester of Castle Black, the First Ranger, the Lord Steward, the First Builder, and other high officers under him.
 The Lord Commander serves in office until the day he dies.
-It's claimed that there have been 998 Lord Commanders of the Night's Watch, although the most complete list in the vaults comprises only 667.
+The plural form includes "Lords Commander" and "lord commanders".

 When a Lord Commander dies, any sworn man of the Night's Watch can nominate himself or be nominated by his brothers for the position.
 To win the election the candidates are required to receive two-thirds of the votes of the Sworn Brothers of the Night's Watch.